RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 ```
 [See diffs.]()

-Now when we trigger broadcast, single trace with multiple spans occurs in Zipkin UI.
+Now when we trigger broadcast, a single trace with multiple spans occurs in Zipkin UI.

 ![N+1 problem Phoenix LiveView PubSub OpenTelemetry](/images/zipkin_n_1.png)